contiv/vpp/docs/MANUAL_INSTALL_CAVIUM.md

 ```
 kubeadm join --token <token> <master-ip>:<master-port> --discovery-token-ca-cert-hash sha256:<hash>
 ```
-After starting kubernetes you can whenever display this command on kubernetes master machine e.g.:
+After starting kubernetes you can look at how a join command looks like:
 ```
 $ sudo kubeadm token create --print-join-command
 kubeadm join 147.75.98.202:6443 --token v7qx7g.dkiy12lxt6sd534q --discovery-token-ca-cert-hash sha256:73e924e696ddb0a7016d7e70053b46664ab5361b3b8e6099cb55dadaa202fd67
 ```
-More details can be found int the [kubeadm manual][5].
+More details can be found in the [kubeadm manual][5].

 #### Deployment Verification
 After some time, all contiv containers should enter the running state: